-Installing FortiGate in NAT mode in just a few steps.
+Installing FortiGate in NAT mode in a few steps.

 First, in this example you connect and configure a new FortiGate in NAT mode, in order to securely connect a private network to the Internet.

-Configuring Interfaces on the FortiGate Firewall
+Configuring Interfaces in FortiGate Firewall

-- Also, set the function to WAN.
+- Also, set the role to WAN.

 - Edit the lan interface, which is called internal on some FortiGate models.